Combivir (Lamivudine And Zidovudine)

 Who Should Not Take Combivir

-Do not use Combivir if you are allergic to lamivudine, zidovudine, or any ingredients in the medication.
-Also avoid if you have kidney or liver disease, reduced red blood cell count (anemia), reduced white blood cell count (neutropenia), or if you are pregnant, trying to become pregnant, or breastfeeding.
+Do not use Combivir if you are allergic to lamivudine, zidovudine, or any ingredients in the medicine; have kidney or liver disease; have reduced red blood cell count (anaemia) or white blood cell count (neutropenia); are pregnant, trying to become pregnant, or breastfeeding.

 Medical Conditions to Discuss